 (*2) heartbeat error …　SEU function module monitors keep-alive signal in observation/detect only/diagnostic scan state.
 If it detects the timeout of this signal, it reports heartbeat error.
 It means SEU function module is in fatal error.

 (*3) watchdog error …　SEU function module monitors how long this module stays in correction state.
-Normally, this module transitions own state from correction state within at least 2 second.
-If it detects the too long stay in correction state, it reports watch dog error.
-Watch dog error1/2 represents where the timeout is occurred.
+Normally, this module transits to own state from correction state within at least 2 second.
+When it detects the too long stay in correction state, it reports watch dog error.
+Watch dog error1/2 represents where the timeout occurs.
 This detail info is for manufacture’s analysis.

 ■sample code